/images/resources/tutorials/securing-ai-agents/chatgpt-step-up-authentication.png

 }

 The MCP server receives a low-privilege access token from ChatGPT and then needs to initiate a step-up flow on behalf of the user in the access token.
-The MCP server triggers an API-driven code flow with the following main steps.
+The MCP server triggers an API-driven code flow with the following main steps to get the high-privilege access token.

 1. ChatGPT's MCP client sends a tool request to the MCP server with the initial access token.

-2. The MCP server begins an API-driven code flow as an OAuth client with multi-factor authentication configuration.
+2. The MCP server starts an API-driven code flow with an OAuth HAAPI client that uses an access token authenticator and the BankID signing consentor.

 3. The access token authenticator runs first, to receive and verify the low privilege access token.